AbhiGit799/angular-typescript2/README.md

-# TypeScript Project For Angular PART2
+# TypeScript Project For Angular PART 2
 Hi, <br/>
 This is my First Learning Project on Typescript for Angular PART-2 <br/>
 This project was generated with Angular CLI Angular CLI: 14.0.0. <br/>